HiMyNameIsGarch/dictionary/README.md

 #### File Structure
-The file structure is simple, on the left you have your main word or words and on the right you have your translation to that word and they are separated by a pipe `|`:
+The file structure is simple, on the left you have your main word or words and on the right you have your meaning to that word and they are separated by a pipe `|`:
 ```
-word | translation
+word | meaning
 ```
 If you want to put some synonyms you can do it by adding a comma `,`:
 ```
-word1, word2 | translation
+word1, word2 | meaning
 ```
 or
 ```
-word | translation1, translation2
+word | meaning1, meaning2
 ```
-you can put as many as you want for words as well for translations:
+you can put as many as you want for words as well for meanings:
 ```
-word1, word2 | translation1, translation2
+word1, word2 | meaning1, meaning2
 ```
 #### File Name Structure
 The file name contains 3 parts:
-- File name ( that can be whatever you want to describe what is in that file )
+- Name ( that can be whatever you want to describe what is in that file )
 - Session Type ( see session types [here](#session-types) - this needs to be in all lower case )
 - Extension ( This needs to be `txt` )